AryanChougule/Automated-Attendance-Capturing-System-using-RAR/README.md

 Instead of traditional CNN-based classification, this system uses **vector similarity retrieval**, making the process faster, more scalable, and more accurate.

 ---
+IF you want to implement this, below I have provided each and every step with explanation.

 ## 📌 Project Overview